richgurney/GeneralAssemblyProject2-Photo-iQueue/README.md

 ##Approach Taken

 Agile was my choice of planning for this project.
-I started out drawing out my fireframes on paper you can see these in the planning directory.
+I started out drawing out my fireframes on paper you can see these in the planning directory at gitgub.....
 These really gave me a clear picture of where I was going with the production.
-I then spent some time writting my user stories.
-I used Pivotal Tracker to organise me planning.
+I then spent some time writting my user stories, I used Pivotal Tracker to organise these.
 This made me really slow down and face one task at a time and not get distracted.
+A pivotal tracker is in the planning folder at gitgub.....

-I constructed this app with three models user, photo and album.
-There were two 1-Many relationship and these were linked through each other.
-My initial planning of this is also in the planning folder.
+I constructed this app with three models, user, photo and album.
+There were two 1-Many relationships and these were linked through each other.

 The main arm of the app was the ability to upload photos from the users computer to the cloud.
 I used the Amazon Web Server combined with the Gems carrierwave and fog.
-This was the coolest part of the project as it add a really realistic dimension to the function of the project.
-Preparing for this part of the functioning I created a stand alone app to test how it worked.
+This was the coolest part of the project as it adds a really realistic dimension to the function of the project.
+Preparing for this part of the app I created a stand alone app to test how it worked.
+This was a good exercise as I got all the mistakes out the way before I implimented it.

 Devise was my choice of gem to set up the login and signup functionality.
 This is a really powerful system that creates all the hard functionality for you.

-The photo and album model both using the Seven RestFul routes.
+The photo and album models both using the Seven RestFul routes.
 I made use of resources that set up all my routes and I kept to all the standard routing.
 GET, POST, PUT, PATCH, and DELETE.

 I used ActiveRecord helpers throughout my project to access the information in my database.
-This was a really powerful
+This was a really helpful but a little confusing at times.
+Once I got the hang of it I came to enjoy the simplicity.

+I made my site responosve to different size of device, this was the first time I had implemented this into a full-stackproject.
+There were challneges along the way but with a combination of help from Foundation and some hand written media queries it thught it was a good a good first attempt.

+##Things That I didnt get done and future changes

+The main thing I would like to change for the future would be to map all the locations of the photos taken by a user.
+One big map with everything on.

+One thing that I didnt get done was the interaction with the photos that a logged out user can have.
+I had planned for the user t be able to like the photos but I just ran out of time to add further additions.

+A really idea for the future would be to give the user choice to sell prints through the site with a payment system.